Sydney McLaughlin shatters 400 hurdles world record

-EUGENE, Ore.
+EUGENE, O.R.
 (AP) — In the hurdles world before Sydney McLaughlin, it took years to shave fractions of seconds off records, and winning races didn’t always mean rewriting history.

 This once-in-a-lifetime athlete is obliterating that mindset as quickly as she’s destroying the records she sets again and again.